datacite/mds/README.md

 The default password is 'changeit'

+This self-generated certificate is required only for local development.
+If keystore password is changed the procedure to run the app locally will not work as pom.xml (responsible for configuration of maven's build-in tomcat) doesn't contain the new password.

 ## Configure the source code

 I assume you had created a fork from the master DataCite repository.
 Now you need to configure the code before compiling.

 The git repository has a bunch of *.template files.
 You can find them
 with: